Vyacheslav Senchenko: WBA welterweight champion

 In 2009 Senchenko finally got the chance to fight for a world title.
-On April 10, 2009 he would face fellow Ukrainian and WBA World champion Yuriy Nuzhnenko.
-This was a landmark bout, as for the first time in almost twenty years since paid boxing made its entrance into the former Soviet Union, two local fighters would clash against each other for the legitimate world championship in their Homeland.
+On April 10, 2009 he would face fellow Ukrainian and WBA (regular) World champion Yuriy Nuzhnenko.
+This was a landmark bout, as for the first time in almost twenty years since paid boxing made its entrance into the former Soviet Union, two local fighters would clash against each other for the legitimate (regular) world championship in their Homeland.
 Both fighters went into the bout unbeaten and with 28 wins.
 In a hard fought bout Senchenko dominated on the judges cards and won by Unanimous decision after 12 rounds.